Duane Theiss

-Duane Charles Theiss (born November 20, 1953) is a former Major League Baseball pitcher.
+Duane Charles Theiss (born November 20, 1953) is an American former Major League Baseball pitcher.
 He played two seasons with the Atlanta Braves from 1977 to 1978.

 Theiss attended Sheridan High School (Thornville, Ohio) then Marietta College, and in 1974 he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
-He was drafted in the 12th round of the 1975 MLB Draft by the Braves.
+He was drafted in the 12th round of the 1975 MLB draft by the Braves.